bmodepri/css-html-samples/README.md

 * External is the Best :point_right: ``` <link href="style.css"> ```
     * Keeps the styles separate from HTML
     * Improve readability and reusability
+    * Using ID instead of classes where it makes sense, it's a faster way for the browser to access DOM elements
+    * Use the browser inspector to "debug" your CSS, is easier to understand the hierarchy and identify what could be impacting
+    * Use preprocessors to help optimize your CSS, carefull with spacing between selectors and between properties
+    * Partition your CSS to make it more manageable and better readable.
+Each CSS file could be broken into logical components like header.css, footer.css, etc
+    * Use good description for your selectors, make clear what your components are on the page. e.g: "header-left," "content-title," or "content-date"
+    * Make some small comments in your CSS to understand how each style is related to another and what color scheme applies to which components
+    * In case it's necessary to change something on a bigger project or that comes from a framework, create an .css file that explicitly overrides the element, add some comments to for better readability.

 #### Don't forget that CSS is read from top to bottom, so the order metters, eg:.